South Korea ships tangerines to North, which sent mushrooms

-SEOUL, South Korea (AP) — South Korea has airlifted thousands of boxes of tangerines to North Korea in return for the North’s large shipments of pine mushrooms in September.
+SEOUL, South Korea (AP) — South Korea has airlifted thousands of boxes of tangerines to North Korea in return for the North’s large shipments of pine mushrooms in September, Seoul officials said Monday.

 South Korea says it will send 200 tons of tangerines to North Korea by Monday afternoon.

-Seoul’s Defense Ministry says military planes flew to Pyongyang twice on Sunday to deliver the fruits and do the same on Monday.
+Seoul’s Defense Ministry says military planes flew to Pyongyang twice on Sunday to deliver the fruits and are doing the same on Monday.

 After September’s inter-Korean summit talks in Pyongyang, North Korea gave South Korea 2 tons of pine mushrooms as a goodwill gesture.